 If you don’t currently have a gym at your workplace, do you work for an employer who would let you set up something like this, a treadmill with a simple laptop board?
 Would your company spend $1,000 or less to buy a treadmill that you could share, and get an inexpensive laptop board (or even a stepping board), so that those who wanted to could take turns exercising while they work?
 Why not find out?
 Why not try to kill two birds with one stone?

-If having a treadmill with laptop board isn’t an option at work and you don’t currently have a treadmill (or don’t have a treadmill with an incline) in your home, perhaps you would be interested in purchasing one of these treadmills so that you can be on your laptop and get a great workout while you work.
-And if you are one of the people who is fortunate enough to be able to work from home (or work from home some of the time), then you could get fit while saving a lot of time each week by using an inclined treadmill with a laptop.
+If having a treadmill with laptop board isn’t an option at work and you don’t currently have a treadmill (or don’t have a treadmill with an incline) in your home, perhaps you would be interested in purchasing one of these treadmills so that you can be on your laptop and get a great workout while you work, surf the web, or watch shows online.
+And if you are one of the people who is fortunate enough to be able to work from home (or work from home some of the time), then you could get fit while saving a ton of time each week by using an inclined treadmill with a laptop

-If you’re in a situation where time is a rare commodity and you feel that working out while you work is a great option for you, then look into getting one of these inclined treadmills and an inexpensive laptop board!
+If you’re in a situation where time is a rare commodity (and who isn’t?!) and you feel that working out while you work is a great option for you, then look into getting one of these inclined treadmills and an inexpensive laptop board!
 They’re an awesome combination!

 Invitation to Share